-- guide them to be independent thinkers and problem solvers.
+- guiding them to be independent thinkers, problem solvers and individuals.

-- help them grow socially and emotionally for continued success!
+- providing them with opportunities in developing and meeting their socially and emotionally needs for continued success!

 Mr. Adam Kostewicz has served as principal of Mars Area Centennial School since 2015.